RaoulLuque/visgraph/README.md

 ===

-visgraph is an easy-to-use Rust library for visualizing graphs using various layout algorithms and exporting them to simple image formats like PNG or even SVG.
+visgraph is an easy-to-use Rust library for visualizing graphs using various layout algorithms and exporting them to image formats like PNG or even SVG.

 The current implementation uses SVG as an intermediate format, allowing for high-quality rendering and scalability, in order to be able to use [resvg][resvg-url].

+The various layout algorithms that are supported can be found in the [`layout`][layout-module-url] module documentation.

 Supports Rust 1.68 and later.
 This will only change on major releases.